Postpartum psychosis: Hypopituitarism

 Pituitary necrosis following postpartum haemorrhage (Sheehan's syndrome) leads to failure and atrophy of the gonads, adrenal and thyroid.
 Chronic psychoses can supervene many years later, based on myxoedema, hypoglycaemia or Addisonian crisis.
 But these patients can also develop acute and recurrent psychoses, even as early as the puerperium.

 Water intoxication

 Hyponatraemia (which leads to delirium) can complicate oxytocin treatment, usually when given to induce an abortion.
 By 1975, 29 cases had been reported, of which three were severe or fatal.

 Urea cycle disorders

 Inborn errors of the Krebs-Henseleit urea cycle lead to hyperammonaemia.
 In carriers and heterozygotes, encephalopathy can develop in pregnancy or the puerperium.
 Cases have been described in carbamoyl phosphate synthetase 1, argino-succinate synthetase and ornithine carbamoyltransferase deficiency.

 Anti-NMDA receptor encephalitis

-The most recent form of organic childbearing psychosis to be described is encephalitis associated with antibodies to the NMDA receptor; these women often have ovarian teratomas.
+The most recent form of organic childbearing psychosis to be described is encephalitis associated with antibodies to the NMDA receptor; these individuals often have ovarian teratomas.
 A Japanese review found ten reported during pregnancy and five after delivery.